azfarbkhr/piaic_qtr1_assignments/README.md

 30. Write a Python program to count the number occurrence of a specific character in a string (DONE)

-31. Write a Python program to compute the greatest common divisor (GCD) of two positive integers. (https://en.wikipedia.org/wiki/Euclidean_algorithm)
+31. Write a Python program to compute the greatest common divisor (GCD) of two positive integers. (https://en.wikipedia.org/wiki/Euclidean_algorithm) (DONE)

-32. Write a Python program to get the least common multiple (LCM) of two positive integers (https://en.wikipedia.org/wiki/Least_common_multiple)
+32. Write a Python program to get the least common multiple (LCM) of two positive integers (https://en.wikipedia.org/wiki/Least_common_multiple) (DONE)

 33. Write a Python program which accepts the user's first and last name and print them in reverse order with a space between them (Practice After Loops has been discussed)